Samillion/yagpdb-cc/Server Info/README.md

 # Server Info
-A simple command to view general server info.
+A simple command to view general information related to your Discord server.
 This is a fork of [Server Info](https://yagpdb-cc.github.io/info/server) command by jo3-l to suit my use case.

 ## Setup
 - Login to YAGPDB dashboard. (https://yagpdb.xyz/manage)